 The need for sustainable standards in sushi and seafood restaurants is urgent.
 Bamboo Sushi’s owner, Kristofor Lofgren, estimated to Good Business that “in a year, we will go through 4,000 pounds of albacore, 5,500 of salmon, 3,500 pounds of tuna.
 It’s probably eight tons of seafood that we serve.”
 And that’s the tally for just one small business in a medium-sized city.

 But Bamboo Sushi’s commitment to sustainability extends beyond its menu choices.
 The restaurant purchases its electricity from renewable sources.
 Its bathrooms use low-flow toilets and energy-efficient hand dryers.
 Their to-go containers are biodegradable and their paper products are made from recycled fiber.
 Even their chopsticks are reusable and crafted from sustainably harvested teak.

 With such meticulous attention to sourcing and other ecological concerns, you might expect Bamboo Sushi’s prices to be higher than the average sushi bar.
 But as it happens, the menu price point is comparable to the restaurant’s non-sustainable competitors.

-Bamboo Sushi’s business model has been successful enough to spawn a second planned location in Portland as well as a third in San Francisco.
+Bamboo Sushi’s business model has been successful enough to spawn several locations in Portland as well as in San Francisco.
 The original location, long popular with locals, is fast becoming a must-visit destination for visitors to Portland.